CapyTeam-SCP-SL/HitMarkers2/README.md

 - Advanced tips for hitting and shooting.
 - Displaying the cartridge counter.
 (To be added in version 2.2.0)
 - Convenient in-game settings commands.
 (To be added in version 2.2.1)
+- Convenient customization of hit marker and hint styles.
+(To be added in version 2.2.0)
 - Setting up hitmarkers (To be added in version 2.3.0).
 - A system for adding your own hit markers.
+(To be added in version 2.3.0)

 # Docs
 - [Installation](https://github.com/CapyTeam-SCP-SL/HitMarkers2/blob/main/Docs/Installation.md#installation)